openapi-ts/openapi-typescript/CONTRIBUTING.md

 3. Then, make changes to `src/` until the tests pass.

 _Code generation is hard!_ And for that reason, starting with a very clear expectation of your end-goal can make working easier.

-### Unit tests or snapshot tests?

-This library has both unit tests (tests that test a tiny part of a schema) and snapshot tests (tests that run over an entire, complete schema).
-When opening a PR, the former are more valuable than the latter, and are always required.
-However, updating snapshot tests can help with the following:

-- Fixing bugs that deal with multiple schemas with remote `$ref`s
-- Fixing Node.js or OS-related bugs
-- Adding a CLI option that changes the entire output

-For most PRs, **snapshot tests can be avoided.** But for scenarios similar to the ones mentioned, they can ensure everything is working as expected.

 #### Updating snapshot tests